pisti87/miunlocktool2/README.md

 You are not required to connect your phone

-If you need open source, choose tag that have "OpenSource**" in it. (** - version)
+If you need open source, choose tag that have "OpenSource**" in it. (** - version) For newer options starting from 4.5, source code is in the same archive as the main program.

 By downloading and using this software you agree that your Xiaomi account might get banned or deleted.